5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Tools and materials to make the Boho large hemp rope pendantsTools and materials to make the Boho large hemp rope pendants

-Tips: If you're working alone, you can place the yoga ball inside a bucket to keep it from moving while you position the bowl.
+Tips: If you're working alone, place the yoga ball inside a bucket to keep it from rolling while you position the bowl.

 place the large yoga ball on the floor and set your larger bowl upside down on top of it